jaimetur/PhotoMigrator/help/5-other-features.md

 > [!NOTE]
 > ## <span style="color:green">Other Standalone Features</span>
->Additionally, this Tool can be executed with 4 Standalone Extra Modes:
+>Additionally, this Tool can be executed with 4 Standalone Extra Features:
 >
 > - **Find Duplicates**
 > - **Process Duplicates**
 > - **Fix Symbolic Links Broken**
 > - **Folder Rename Content Based**
 >
-> If more than one Stand Alone Extra Mode is detected, only the first one will be executed
+> If more than one Stand Alone Extra Feature is detected, only the first one will be executed

-## <span style="color:blue">Extra Mode: Find Duplicates:</span>
+## <span style="color:blue">Extra Feature: Find Duplicates:</span>
 - From version 1.4.0 onwards, the Tool has a feature to 'Find Duplicates'.
 - To run this feature you have to use the flag '-findDup, --find-duplicates \<ACTION> \<DUPLICATES_FOLDER> [\<DUPLICATES_FOLDER> ...]'
 - where,